eswotinsky/pizza-order/README.md

 ## Description

-_This is a single-page website that allows users to select a pizza size and any number of available toppings, and then provides a confirmation of the order details and final price._
+_This is a single-page website that allows users to select a pizza size and any number of available toppings, and then provides a confirmation of the order details and final price.
+Created as my Week 4 Independent Project at Epicodus._

 ## Specifications

 1. Program requires users to select one of three available pizza sizes for their order, as determined at the time of form submission.
-..* Example Input: [no pizza size selected].
+    1. Example Input: [no pizza size selected].
-..* Example Output: [alert]: "Please choose a size".
+    2. Example Output: [alert]: "Please choose a size".

 2. Program allows users to select any number of available pizza toppings, including 0, and calculates a price based on the pizza size and the number of toppings selected.
 The first two toppings are free; subsequent toppings are $1.50 each.
-..* Example Input: Size: Medium; Toppings: Chicken, Basil, Onion.
+    1. Example Input: Size: Medium; Toppings: Chicken, Basil, Onion.
-..* Example Output: Price += $11.00 (pizza size); price += $1.50 (1 extra topping).
+    2. Example Output: Price += $11.00 (cost of medium pizza); price += $1.50 (cost of 1 extra topping).

 3. Program displays the details of the user's order on form submission, including size, a list of toppings, and the final price.

-..* Example Input: Medium pizza with Chicken, Basil, and Onion.
+    1. Example Input: Medium pizza with Chicken, Basil, and Onion.
-..* Example Output: Size: Medium; Toppings: Chicken, Basil, Onion; Price: $12.50.
+    2. Example Output: Size: Medium; Toppings: Chicken, Basil, Onion; Price: $12.50.

 ## Setup/Installation Requirements